Healthdirect Free Australian health advice you can count on.

 4. Use your little finger to remove the object from their mouth if it has cleared from their airway.

-5. If the blockage has not cleared after 5 back blows, place the infant on their back on a firm surface.
-Place 2 fingers on the lower half of the breastbone and give up to 5 chest thrusts — like CPR compressions, but slower and sharper.
+5. If the blockage has not cleared after 5 back blows, place the baby on their back on a firm surface.
+Place 2 fingers on the lower half of the breastbone and give up to 5 chest thrusts.

 After each thrust, check if the blockage has been cleared.